Elderjs/plugins/packages/markdown/README.md

       theme: 'nord' // available themes: https://github.com/shikijs/shiki/blob/main/docs/themes.md - try dark-plus or github-light
       // theme is the only option available - for now.
     },
+    // If you need to customize the gfm plugin, pass an object instead of true
+    // Available options can be found in the remark-gfm repo: https://github.com/remarkjs/remark-gfm#options
+    useGitHubFriendlyMarkdown: false, // adds support for GFM (autolink literals, strikethrough, tables, tasklists).
     useElderJsPluginImages: true, // if you are using the @elderjs/plugin-images the plugin replace all markdown images with the {{picture src="" alt="" /}} shortcode.
     useTableOfContents: false, // adds tocTree to each route's data object.
     createRoutes: true, // creates routes in allRequests based on collected md files.